sairupeshl/apogee/README.md

 # Apogee: Virtual Crypto Trading Platform

 A web-based trading simulator that allows users to buy and sell cryptocurrencies in real-time using play money.
 The application queries live market data from the Binance API and manages user portfolios using a relational database.
+This project is hosted on PythonAnywhere.

+Try it out here: https://sairupeshl.pythonanywhere.com/

 ## 🚀 Features
 * **Real-time Quotes:** Fetches live prices for ETH, BTC, and other crypto assets via Binance.